A-DEX/a-dex-sdk/README.md

 ### SwapTransactionGenerator

-Helper class to construct swap transactions which can be signed and pushed on chain.
+Helper class to construct swap contract transactions which can be signed and pushed on chain.

 ### Utils